 This replacement takes place both for corpora, and for the lists of basis elements and target words read from files.
-As a consequence, target word lists written by DEPENDENCYVEC-TORS into the target data directory can differ from the original target word lists through normalisation.
-For example, mull over will be replaced by mull\over.
+As consequence, target word lists written by DEPENDENCYVEC-TORS into the target data directory can differ from the original target word lists in terms of target normalisation.
+For example, mull over will be replaced by mull_over.